 a.
 Acceptance of Travel and Related Expenses from Non- Federal Sources, 31 U.S.C. §1353.

 b.
-Standards of Ethical Conduct for Employees of the Executive Branch, 5 CFR § 2635.
+Standards of Ethical Conduct for Employees of the Executive Branch, 5 CFR pt.
+2635.

 c.
-Release of Information to News and Information Media, 14 CFR § 1213.
+Release of Information to News and Information Media, 14 CFR pt.
+1213.

 a.
-The Associate Administrator for Education and the Associate Administrator for Communications have joint oversight for and shall collaborate on the implementation of this policy directive.
+The Associate Administrator for STEM Engagement and the Associate Administrator for Communications have joint oversight for and shall collaborate on the implementation of this policy directive.

-(2) The Associate Administrator for Communications will ensure communications activities support NASA's strategic goals for communications.
+(2) The Associate Administrator for Communications will ensure that employee participation communications activities support NASA's strategic goals for communications.

 b.
-The Associate Administrator for Education and the Associate Administrator for Communications will collaborate with the Associate Administrator for Diversity and Equal Opportunity and the Assistant Administrator for Human Capital Management to ensure employee participation in education and communications activities supports NASA's strategic goals for diversity and inclusion in accordance with the NASA Diversity and Inclusion Strategic Implementation Plan.
+The Associate Administrator for STEM Engagement and the Associate Administrator for Communications or their designee(s) will collaborate with the Associate Administrator for Diversity and Equal Opportunity and the Chief Human Capital Officer to ensure employee participation in STEM Engagement and communications activities supports NASA's strategic goals for diversity, equity, inclusion, and accessibility (DEIA).

 c.
-The Headquarters Office of the General Counsel, in collaboration with the Centers' Office of Chief Counsel, is available to counsel participants who have legal questions regarding their participation in these activities, that may include, but are not limited to conflict of interest laws, ethics regulations, or Hatch Act restrictions.
+The Office of the General Counsel is available to counsel participants who have legal questions regarding their participation in these activities, that may include, but are not limited to conflict of interest laws, ethics regulations, or Hatch Act restrictions.

-(1) Authorize a reasonable amount of official duty time for employees to participate in optional mission-related education and communications activities.
+(1) Authorize a reasonable amount of official duty time for employees to participate in optional mission-related STEM engagement and communications activities.

-Note: Civil service time charges for employee participation in education and communications activities can be assigned to the labor charge code the employee uses normally.
+Note: Civil service time charges for employee participation in STEM engagement and communications activities can be assigned to the labor charge code the employee uses normally.
 However, Centers' local procedures apply.

-(2) Assign employees to participate in education and communications activities that are appropriately related to their official duties.
+(2) Assign employees to participate in STEM engagement and communications activities that are appropriately related to their official duties.

-(1) Encourage and support employee participation in mission-related education and communications activities.
+(1) Encourage and support employee participation in mission-related STEM engagement and communications activities.

-(2) Ensure that employees participating in education and communications activities comply with the provisions of this NPD.
+(2) Ensure that employees participating in STEM engagement and communications activities comply with the provisions of this NPD.

-(3) Jointly with the employee, ensure that employee participation in education and communications activities does not interfere with employees' primary job duties by discussing potential conflicts with the employee beforehand.
+(3) Jointly with the employee, ensure that employee participation in STEM engagement and communications activities does not interfere with employees' primary job duties by discussing potential conflicts with the employee beforehand.
 Approval of employee participation denotes understanding/acceptance of potential conflicts identified by the employee (if any).

 f.
-All employees are encouraged to participate in optional mission- related education and communications activities, based on an employee's interest in such activities in accordance with this NPD.
+All employees are encouraged to participate in optional mission- related STEM engagement and communications activities, based on an employee's interest in such activities in accordance with this NPD.
 Employees shall:

-(1) Obtain advance supervisory approval to participate in education and communications activities; this includes identifying and notifying the supervisor of all potential conflicts created by participation.
+(1) Obtain advance supervisory approval to participate in STEM engagement and communications activities; this includes identifying and notifying the supervisor of all potential conflicts created by participation.

 (2) Conduct themselves in a manner that represents NASA favorably.

-(3) Not engage in partisan political activities while participating in NASA education and communications activities or violate conflict of interest laws and ethics regulations.
+(3) Not engage in partisan political activities while participating in NASA STEM engagement and communications activities or violate conflict of interest laws and ethics regulations.

-(5) Not share non-public information as a result of their participation in these activities.
+(5) Not share non-public information during their participation in these activities.

 (6) Not accept additional compensation from an outside organization.

-Note 1: Reimbursable travel that is properly accepted in accordance with 31 U.S.C. § 1353, does not constitute compensation.
+Note 1: Reimbursable travel that is properly accepted in accordance with Acceptance of Travel and Related Expenses from Non- Federal Sources, 31 U.S.C. § 1353, does not constitute compensation.

-Note 2: Employees are reminded that they are subject to the 5 CFR §.
-2635, which includes rules for acceptance of gifts such as meals, tokens of appreciation, entertainment, or any item having monetary value.
+Note 2: Employees are reminded that they are subject to the rules for acceptance of gifts such as meals, tokens of appreciation, entertainment, or any item having monetary value, in accordance with Standards of Ethical Conduct for Employees of the Executive Branch, 5 CFR pt.
+2635.
 Employees are encouraged to contact an ethics attorney at their Center for any questions related to the acceptance of gifts from outside sources.

 g.
 Employees will: